 Big Hatchie Baptist Association was organized in 1828 at the Big Black Creek Baptist Church near the town of Denmark in Madison County.
 West Tennessee was virtually a wilderness.
 BHBA included the area bounded on the east by the Tennessee River, on the north by the Obion River, on the west by the Mississippi River, and on the south by the state of Mississippi.
-Ten years before, Andrew Jackson and Isaac Shelby had negotiated a treaty with the Indians and purchased this territory from them.
+Just ten years prior, Andrew Jackson and Isaac Shelby had negotiated the treaty to purchase this area, known as “Indian Lands” on maps at the time.

 By 1830 the records reveal that there were possibly 28 churches affiliated with Big Hatchie Association: 4 in Fayette County, 8 in Hardeman, 3 in Haywood, 3 in Madison, 4 in McNairy, 4 in Shelby, and 2 in Tipton.